 Excerpts from the stock assessment are provided below, as are several figures and tables regarding stock status that reflect the model runs selected by SC for the determination of current stock status and the provision of management advice.
 This assessment is supported by several other analyses which are documented separately, but should be considered when reviewing this assessment as they underpin many of the fundamental inputs to the models.
 These include standardised CPUE analyses of aggregate Japanese and Taiwanese longline catch and effort data; standardised CPUE analyses of operational catch and effort data for the Australian longline fishery; standardized CPUE for the recreational fisheries in Australia and New Zealand (Holdsworth & Kendrick 2012), and new biological estimates for growth, the length-weight relationship, and maturity at age (Kopf 2009, 2011).
-The assessment includes a series of model runs describing stepwise changes from the 2006 assessment model (bcase06) to develop a new "reference case" model (Ref.case), and then a series of "one-off" sensitivity models that represent a single change from the Ref.case model run.
-A sub-set of key model runs was taken from the sensitivities that represent a set of plausible model runs, and these were included in a structural uncertainty analysis (grid) for consideration in developing management advice.
+The assessment includes a series of model runs describing stepwise changes from the 2006 assessment model (bcase06) to develop a new "reference case" model (Ref.case), and then a series of "one-off" sensitivity models that represent a single change from the Ref.case model runs, and these were included in a structural uncertainty analysis (grid) for consideration in developing management advice.